seanthegeek/Web4Radio/README.md

  Setup
 ----------

 The dependent components for Web4Radio are hosted by the free [jsDelivr](http://www.jsdelivr.com/) [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).
 The only file that needs to be uploaded to your web server is a modified copy of the `player.html` file.
+The CDN is used for for those who cannot upload their own non-HTML content.
+If you do not trust the CDN, you should host the dependencies yourself, and modify the player code accordingly.

 1. Download a copy of this repository as a zip using the download button at the top of the Web4Radio repository page.
 2. Extract player.html from the zip